erniebrodeur/dotfu/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+# TODO

+* Branches
+* strategies, for example:

+how should my tilda repo get installed?  this is a list of non-dotfiles installed into a dotfile.

+Deep linking?
+Shallow linking?
+Dir linking?
+Dot only?
+Assume only the home dir gets dotted?

+The last one is honestly the one I like the best.

+Lots of thoughts here.